rangelprog/GotMilked/docs/SceneManagementSummary.md

 - **Fast Lookups** – Hash maps back `FindGameObjectByName` and tag queries; tags stay in sync through `Scene::TagGameObject`.
 - **Deferred Destruction** – Objects mark themselves with `Destroy()` and are removed safely at frame end.
 - **SceneManager** – Central singleton for creating, loading, and switching scenes without leaking state.
 - **JSON Serialization** – `SceneSerializer` supports save/load for transforms, materials, and lights (extendable for new components).
+Prefabs piggyback on the same layer via `gm::scene::PrefabLibrary`, so designers can drop pre-configured GameObjects into the scene editor.

 ## Key APIs (cheat sheet)